Case Study 1: ‘Ed Orange’ – A Case Study of Anxiety and Depression

 He’s now exploring new potential career paths that express who he really is and of course, always was.

 “Johnathan has been a very strong influence in my life in past few months.
 I was depressed and could not see any way out of the dark depression.
 I had been to see my doctor who had put me on antidepressants and wanted me to see a psychologist, from past experiences I was reluctant to see a psychologist as I found it a very short term fix and unhelpful.

 I went for my first session with Johnathan and found it to be such a positive and motivating session, I started seeing him on a weekly basses and grew stronger in myself week by week, the tools that Johnathan taught me to use have been excellent and have helped me to reduce my dosage of antidepressants with an aim of stopping them all together, which I did after six sessions with Johnathan.

 The tools I have been given are not the short term fix I was avoiding but will remain with me for life and help me maintain the strength I have found within myself.” ~ Ed Orange

 The wife to was happy, she bought me a bottle of champaign and gave me a big kiss and thanked me for saving their marriage.
 I think that’s the best testimonial I’ve ever recieved!

 Case Study 2: ‘A Boy Aged Four’ – A Case Study of Feeling Sad

 I had received a call from a young single mother who had a four year old son.
-At his school ‘kindergarten/reception’ class, her son was very shy and closed but was willing to join in the practises for the up coming festival.
-But when it came to showing the parents their showcase, he wouldn’t perform in front of the mums and dads despite really wanting to, he would get frustrated then angry which would then lead to some display of negative behaviour.
+At his school ‘kindergarten/reception’ class, her son was very shy and withdrawn but was willing to join in the practises for an up coming festival.
+But when it came to showing the parents their showcase, he wouldn’t perform in front of the mums and dads despite really wanting to, he would get frustrated then angry, which would then lead to some display of negative behaviour.

 I decided to use Emotional Freedom Technique (EFT) on the child and simply bypass thinking styles and challenging thoughts and beliefs etc.